bpucker/TreeAnnotator/README.md

 `--tree` full path to the tree input file.

 `--out` full path to the output folder.
 The folder will be created if it does not exist already.

+`--name` specifies the name prefix of the output files.

+`--fontsize` specifies the font size of leaf labels.
+Default: 10.

+`--dotsize` specifies the size of dots used to visualize metadata next to leaf labels.
+Default: 5.

+`--bgcolors` specifies the background colors of leaf labels.
+A list of comma-separated color strings is expected.
+Quotation marks around the entire string are required to avoid hashtags breaking the inserted command.
+Default: "#8B5E3C,#4B6F44,#C2B173,#4A5973,#A77651,#71587D,#4A7F94,#925F86,#9FAD6A,#C7A79A,#5B7A74,#B3A3C1,#7C6647,#5C3D3D,#94A397,#6D6A3D,#BBA785,#434F68".

+`--dotcolors` specifies the dot colors of leaf labels.
+A list of comma-separated color strings is expected.
+Quotation marks around the entire string are required to avoid hashtags breaking the inserted command.
+Default: "#e6194b,#3cb44b,#ffe119,#4363d8,#f58231,#911eb4,#42d4f4,#f032e6,#bfef45,#fabebe,#469990,#e6beff,#9a6324,#800000,#aaffc3,#808000,#ffd8b1,#000075"

 ## Example: